MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 ### Update-TypeData with DefaultPropertySet

-This is nice but I recently saw a better way when watching [PowerShell unplugged 2016 with Jeffrey Snover & Don Jones][psunplugged].
-Jeffrey was using [Update-TypeData][Update-TypeData] to specify the default properties.
+This is nice but I recently saw a better way using [Update-TypeData][Update-TypeData] to specify the default properties.

 ```powershell
 $TypeData = @{